filecoin-project/lotus-docs/content/en/storage-providers/configure/split-markets-miners/index.md

 For commands that are present in all `lotus-miner` processes, by default the CLI targets the `mining/sealing/proving` process, but you can explicitly target the `markets` process with the `--call-on-markets` flag.
 This is the case for `log` and `auth` commands, for example.

-In order to take advantage of this functionality, you should configure the following environment variable for both `mining/sealing/proving` miner (or lotus-worker) and the `markets` miner, in your run-commands file (`.bashrc`, `.zshrc`, etc.):
+In order to take advantage of this functionality, you should configure the following environment variable for both `mining/sealing/proving` storage provider (or lotus-worker) and the `markets` storage provider, in your run-commands file (`.bashrc`, `.zshrc`, etc.):

 ```shell
 export LOTUS_MARKETS_PATH=~/.lotusmarkets